tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 case of for i=1,10000000 put(i) delete(i) end?

 With regards to lookups, deletions signal the absence of a value being searched;
-with compactions, they clear the tree of “garbage” records with older LSNs.
+with compactions, they clear the tree of "garbage" records with older LSNs.

 While the data is in RAM only, there’s no need to store deletions.
 Similarly, you don’t need to keep them following a compaction if they affect, among other